Brianna is currently working as a teaching assistant in Kurukshetra in the state of Haryana, about three hours from Delhi.

 I had no formal teaching experience and had never visited India before.

-Having lived at the school, alongside the girls and other teachers, I have had the opportunity to witness first-hand the strong work ethic and determination held by those around me and the impact the teachers here have on their students.
+Having lived at the school, alongside the girls and other teachers, I had the opportunity to witness first-hand the strong work ethic and determination held by those around me and the impact the teachers here have on their students.

 Kanya Gurukul is still relatively new; it was established in 2002 as a place of protection for young girls, especially those from under-developed communities, offering them an education that places discipline, tradition, awareness and creativity at its core whilst instilling the philosophy that their girls are capable of anything they put their mind to.